mgmarlow/mgmarlow.github.io/content/articles/2020-02-24-setting-up-python-for-ai-ml/index.md

 If packages are available via the
 [Anaconda package repository](https://anaconda.org/anaconda/repo) they can be added with `conda install -n <ENVIRONMENT NAME>`.
-Otherwise, they'll need to be installed via `pip` like a normal Python package.
+Otherwise, they'll need to be installed with `pip` like a normal Python package.

+> When using `pip`:
+>
+> Make sure that the desired environment is activated
+> before `pip` is run. e.g. if I want to install a package into `my-env`,
+> I first `conda activate my-env`, then run `pip install <package>`.
+This
+> ensures the package is installed into the proper environment.

 ## Bonus: Visual Studio Code

-Armed with an environment configured with a few packages, let's load it into [Visual Studio Code](https://code.visualstudio.com/).
+Now that I have an environment configured with a few packages, I'll load it into [Visual Studio Code](https://code.visualstudio.com/).
 The first thing to do after installing VSCode is to grab the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).